zubko/make-cv-pdf/README.md

 - It's relatively easy to experiment with the structure, considering that going from 2 to 1 columns is as quick as tuning some flexbox CSS and moving components between parents.

-- Once everything is setup it's quite magical to change some consts like the font size in one place or paddings, colors etc and observe the result
+- Once everything is setup it's quite magical to change some consts like the font size in one place or paddings, colors etc and observe the result.

 - Generating PDF from code can be useful for some other projects where users can download some generated content, receipts, itineraries etc.

 - No need for some specific hacks when the editor doesn't support some feature.
 For example I was struggling making URLs in Canva, I ended up putting empty overlays with the link.
 It worked OK, but any change to the structure required a lot of drag'n'drop of invisible elements which wasn't fun and was also error prone.

+- Git based edit history.

+- Automation compatible out of the box.
+The updated document can be automatically built and delivered to the place where it's used.

 ### Some cons:

 - Making initial version will take more time because of all the setup needed and sometimes dragging the texts and rects with the mouse is just faster than doing that from code.

 - It won't be easy to implement the design which is outside of flexbox or react-pdf capabilities, like putting the text inside the circle or drawing non rectangular shapes.
 (Although for rendering PDF from HTML these capabilities will be broader).

+- An additional maintenance of the JS / React tooling will be needed from time to time.

 ### Using react-pdf vs. any of HTML-to-PDF solution